CodingLawyersClub/todo-instructions/README.md

 Now that we've created our To-Do, let's display them for a particular user!

+## Write the `find()` Method

-- First, we need to go to our `agent.js` file to write the method to call our `/todos` endpoint.
+First, we need to go to our `agent.js` file to write the method to call our `/todos` endpoint.
 Let's do that now.
 On `agent.js` go to `ToDo` and copy and paste what we have under `create`.
 We're going to modify it slightly to be our `find` function.
 Check out the arrows for how I did this.

 ```
 create: (toDo) => <-- rename to `find` and get rid of the to `toDo` parameter.
 The endpoint we built doesn't need any parameters besides the user, which is automatically sent up for us.
 That means we don't need to pass antyhing.